LSEG-API-Samples/Article.RDP.TypeScript.Node.FetchAPI/README.md

 ## <a id="summary"></a>Summary

 The coming of the native Fetch API on Node.js is good news for all developers.
-This built-in API improves cross-platform familiarity for JavaScript/TypeScript developers, they do need to use a different approach for the frontend (web browsers) and backend (Node.js) HTTP request code.
-This helps simplify the project and reduce the complexity of using and managing the 3rd party HTTP Request/Fetch modules.
+This built-in API improves cross-platform familiarity for JavaScript/TypeScript developers, they do need to use a different approach for the frontend (web browsers) and backend (Node.js) HTTP request code anymore.
+This helps simplify the project and reduce the complexity of managing the 3rd party HTTP Request/Fetch modules.

 At the same time, the [Refinitiv Data Platform (RDP) APIs](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) provide various Refinitiv data and content for developers via easy-to-use Web-based API.
 The APIs are easy to integrate into any application and platform that supports the HTTP protocol and JSON message format.